Some posts contain compensated links. Please read this disclaimer for more info.

-Unless the situation worsens considerably it is extremely unlikely that there will be a lockdown in Croatia.
-Apart from the fact that the tourist season is coming, so too are local elections in May.
-Sadly, politics and COVID-19 in Croatia are never far apart.
+Unless the situation worsens spectacularly, it is extremely unlikely that there will be a lockdown in Croatia.
+Apart from the fact that the tourist season is coming, the numbers of the newly-infected people are dropping steadily, while the number of the vaccinated people is rising.

-In the unlikely event that this does occur, the right to repatriation to one’s own country will exist, as it did globally during the 2020 lockdowns.
+In the unlikely event that another lockdown does occur, the right to repatriation to one’s own country will exist, as it did globally during the 2020 lockdowns.

 New coronavirus restrictions introduced on April 1st (published on March 30, 2021)

 The total number of ways to get to and around Croatia has been significantly reduced.
-There are simply fewer flights, buses, ferries, trains… operating in Croatia these days.
-Hopefully, as the tourist season approaches, things will improve.
+However, as the tourist season approaches, things are improving.
+There are still fewer flights, buses, ferries, trains… operating in Croatia these days.

-As for those who still operate, the provider can’t sell more than 40% of their usual occupancy.
-They must clearly state how many passengers are allowed.
-They must also ensure that the passengers are able to maintain social distancing throughout the journey.
-Passengers (as well as staff) must wear facemasks for the entire journey.
+As for those who still operate, the limitation of selling 40% of their usual occupancy has been removed in early June.
+The passengers (as well as staff) still must wear facemasks for the entire journey.